 It is no longer a secret that my husband is vegan and I love low carb food right?
-While we can’t always eat the same food, I love that all the fun food I make tick both diet.
-That is why my appetizers, desserts and snacks are mostly vegan + low carb.
-My family love to snack on crackers or chips.
+While we can’t always eat the same food all the time, I love to create fun food to share.
+That is why my appetizers, desserts and snacks are mostly keto vegan recipe : we love to snack on crackers or chips.
 My low carb tortillas chips is always a big hit in my house and recently I had huge success experiencing with homemade crackers.
 My favorite flavor is garlic & rosemary crackers.
 Those from the store are definitely not low carb or vegan.
-That is why I made my own Garlic & Rosemary Flaxseed Crackers.
-All you need is 4 basic ingredients:
+That is why I made my own Garlic & Rosemary keto flax crackers also known as flaxseed Crackers.

 Those flaxseed crackers are super easy to make by anyone and don’t required any kitchen tools.
 I love to blend raw flaxseed into ground in my blender simply because whole flaxseed are cheaper.
 However, this recipe works well with store bought flaxseed ground.
 Simply combine all the ingredients into a bowl with a spatula or your hand until it forms a dough.

 How to roll your keto flax crackers dough?

 The dough can be slightly sticky so I recommend to roll the dough between two pieces of parchment paper.
 Peel off the top piece of paper before baking.
 Keep the crackers onto the bottom piece and slide this piece of parchment paper onto a baking sheet.
 Also, to create beautiful square crackers, make sure you cut the dough into squares before baking.